typedb/typedb/docs/pages/academy/6-analytics/3-graph-analytics.md

 Although it might seems a bit confusing at first, an example will make it clearer.
 As you should know by now, there is a relationship type in the academy dataset called `owns`, that links companies to the oil platforms they know.
 If you know the degree of a company with respect to the `owns` relationship, you effectively now how many oil platforms that company owns.

-This is how the query looks like in GRAQL:
+This is how the query looks like in Graql:

 ```graql-skip-test
 compute degrees of company in company, owns;